Bird hunting is at the forefront of hunter recruitment in the United States.

 Doom and gloom seems to be all headlines lately when it comes to hunter numbers in the United States.
 The 2016 survey by the U.S. Fish and Wildlife Service put the hunting population at 4.4 percent, or 11.5 million hunters.
 In 1991, 7.3 percent of the U.S. population hunted, or 14.1 million people.
 That means we have lost 2.6 million hunters in the past 25 years.
-But that number becomes even scarier when compared to the U.S. population: it represents about a 40 percent loss in hunters from the overall population.
+But that number becomes even scarier when compared to the U.S. population: it represents about a 40 percent loss in hunters from the overall population and has given birth to the R3 Movement.

 So why does it matter?